 yarn installwill install the latest available version from this range.

-Press Ctrl and hover over the version to see the information in a tooltip.
+Press Control and hover over the version to see the information in a tooltip.
 See the npm Official documentation for details about semantic versioning.

 Quick documentation look-up for packages.

-Open the relevant package.json file in the editor or select it in the Project tool window and choose Run 'npm install' from the context menu.
+Alternatively, open the relevant package.json file in the editor or select it in the Project tool window and choose Run 'npm install' from the context menu.

-To update your project dependencies
+Update your project dependencies

-Click Run 'npm install' in the popup.
+Click Run '<package manager> install' in the popup.

 PhpStorm shows this popup every time you open a project, update it from the version control, or edit a package.json.